 Chapters in this guide are broken down by software feature.
-The titles of each chapter include protocol or feature names (e.g., OSPF, PIM-SM) with which most network professionals will be familiar.
+The titles of each chapter include protocol or feature names (e.g., OSPF, PIM) with which most network professionals are familiar.

 Each software feature chapter includes sections that will satisfy the information requirements of casual readers, rushed readers, serious detail-oriented readers, advanced users, and beginning users.